-To confirm that notification events are setup correctly, add/upload a sample file to S3 and check SQS console for new messages.
+To confirm that notification events are set up correctly, add/upload a sample file to S3 and check the SQS console for new messages.

 Configuration on LogStream side

-Before we start configuring LogStream let’s make sure we have all the correct permissions in place.
-LogStream can use instance’s IAM roles (if running on AWS) or AWS Key ID/Secret Access Key credentials to reach out to SQS and S3.
-In either case, the user or the role must have enough permissions in place to read objects from S3 and list/read/delete messages from SQS:
+Before we start configuring LogStream, let’s make sure we have all the correct permissions in place.
+LogStream can use an instance’s IAM roles (if running on AWS), or AWS Key ID/Secret Access Key credentials, to reach out to SQS and S3.
+In either case, the user or the role must have enough permissions in place to read objects from S3, and to list/read/delete messages from SQS:

 - Enter the SQS queue name from above

-- Enter API Key and Secret Key unless using an IAM role
+- Enter the API Key and Secret Key, unless using an IAM role.

-- Select a Region where SQS queue and S3 bucket are located.
+- Select a Region where the SQS queue and S3 bucket are located.

-- Under Advanced Settings.
-Change only if really necessary.
+- Under Advanced Settings, change the following only if really necessary:

 - Max Messages: This is the number of messages each receiver (below) can get on each poll.

-- Visibility Timeout: This is the duration (in seconds) that the received messages are hidden from subsequent retrieve requests after being retrieved by Worker Process.
-The default value of 600s.
+- Visibility Timeout: This is the duration (in seconds) over which the received messages are hidden from subsequent retrieve requests, after being retrieved by Worker Process.
+The default value is 600s.
 Practically speaking, this is the time each Worker Process is given to fetch and process an S3 object.